azureautomation/azure-automation-ise-addon/README.md

 ## Uninstallation

-* Open the PowerShell console as an administrator
+* Open the PowerShell console
 * Run `Uninstall-AzureAutomationIseAddOn`
 * Run `Uninstall-Module AzureAutomationAuthoringToolkit`
 * If the PowerShell ISE was open, reopen it